sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/backend.md

 | agent-burst-limit   |      |
 --------------|------
-description   | Maximum amount of burst allowed in a rate interval for agent transport WebSocket connections.
-If the value specified for the `agent-burst-limit` is less than the value specified for the `agent-rate-limit`, Sensu sets the `agent-burst-rate` to the same value as the `agent-rate-limit`.{{% notice commercial %}}
+description   | Maximum burst allowed in a rate interval for agent transport WebSocket connections.
+The agent-burst-limit value defines the permitted number of connections beyond the [agent-rate-limit][67] value.
+If the value specified for the agent-burst-limit is less than the value specified for the [agent-rate-limit][67], Sensu sets the agent-burst-limit to the same value as the agent-rate-limit.{{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access the `agent-burst-limit` flag in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access the agent-burst-limit flag in the packaged Sensu Go distribution.
 For more information, read [Get started with commercial features](../../../commercial/).
 {{% /notice %}}
 type          | Integer
 default       | `null`